AIAssistantDeveloper/LearnJS/js.cheat-sheet.md

   const greeting = `Hello, ${name}!`;
   ```
 ___
-~*_Remember to refer to the official JavaScript and React documentation for more in-depth information and examples._*~

-~*_I hope this cheat sheet helps you in your JavaScript journey!
-Let me know if there's anything else I can assist you with._*~
+> I hope this cheat sheet helps you in your JavaScript journey!